Carlocktography/QGIS-ESRI-Testfiles/README.md

 # QGIS-Raster-File-GeoDataBase-Testfiles
-A collection of ESRI ArcGIS 10.7.x generated Raster File GeoDatabases for testing against GDAL and QGIS.
+A collection of ESRI ArcGIS 10.7.x generated data for testing against GDAL and QGIS.